 In 2003, Heather Denkmire was working as a “virtual assistant” for a literacy consultant for nonprofit organizations.
 One of that consultant’s clients asked Heather if she could prepare a grant application for them.
 Heather said yes.
 Heather then went to the library and got out the book, “Grassroots Grants” by Andy Robinson as well as some other less-memorable how-to-write-grants books.
 (The Internet wasn’t what it is today.)
 The grant application Heather prepared was funded, and another organization asked her to prepare an application.
 This began her work as a grant writer.
 Heather then worked with other consultants offering support to nonprofit organizations, mostly in southern Maine.
 In 2004, she also worked part-time at York County Community College as a grant writer, helping establish YCCC’s nursing program.
 It was around this time that grantwinners.net was born.

 Today, grantwinners.net is a team effort.
-Heather Denkmire does the bulk of the research, writing, and communications with nonprofit clients and funders; Jennifer Peavey oversees the dense and complicated administrative side of managing the grants programs for their clients.
+Heather Denkmire does the bulk of the research, writing, and communications with nonprofit clients and funders; Jennifer Peavey oversees the dense and complicated administrative side of managing the grants programs for their clients; Ingrid Baily brings her career as a nonprofit executive into her work preparing proposals, reports, and providing other grants consulting services.

 Heather Denkmire is an experienced writer and business owner with a passion for issues of social justice.
 She graduated from Skidmore College in 1991 where she majored in sociology and minored in English.
 She is a member of Alpha Kappa Delta, the International Sociology Honor Society.